Last updated on August 13th, 2025 at 10:42 am

 12. Distinguish between instrumental and hostile aggression.

 Ans.
-The difference between instrumental and hostile aggression are as follows:
+The differences between instrumental and hostile aggression are as follows:

 Long Answer (LA) Type Questions